haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 > In other words, don't check whether it IS-a duck: check whether it QUACKS-like-a duck, WALKS-like-a duck, etc, etc, depending on exactly what subset of duck-like behaviour you need to play your language-games with.

-This was a response to a question that asked the question (I'm paraphrasing), _how do you handle method overloading with a single parameter in a dynamic language?_
+This was a response to a question that asked the question (I'm paraphrasing), _how do you handle method overloading with a single parameter in a dynamic language?_ Specifically, the question was in reference to the Python language.

-To illustrate, in a static typed language like C#, you might have the following three methods of a class:
+To illustrate, in a static typed language like C#, you might have the following three methods of a class (_forgive me if the example seems contrived.
+I lack imagination._):

 ```csharp